SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Materials and Methods

 \subsubsection{Comparison with State-of-the-Art Methods}

 To evaluate the performance of SERA-H, we established a benchmarking protocol against five recent state-of-the-art (SOTA) methods: \citet{fogel_open-canopy_2025}, \citet{tolan_very_2024}, \citet{liu_overlooked_2023}, \citet{schwartz_retrieving_2025}, and \citet{pauls_capturing_2025}.
 In the remainder of this paper, these models are referred to as Fogel, Tolan, Liu, Schwartz, and Pauls, respectively.
 These baselines differ in their supervision strategies and input data resolutions.
 On one hand, Schwartz and Pauls trained models using GEDI data on Sentinel-1 and Sentinel-2 imagery, producing height maps at a 10~m resolution.
 While Schwartz used standard temporal composites, Pauls exploited Sentinel-2 time series, using composites only for Sentinel-1.
-On the other hand, approaches based on commercial very high-resolution imagery all used data derived from ALS as a supervision reference: Tolan used 1~m Maxar imagery, Liu used 3~m PlanetScope imagery, and Fogel employed 1.5~m SPOT-6/7 images.
-Regarding the latter, it is worth noting that while SPOT imagery is generally commercial, the specific dataset used by Fogel is available free of charge for France through the Data Terra - DINAMIS \footnote{\url{https://openspot-dinamis.data-terra.org/}} institutional program.
+On the other hand, approaches based on commercial very high-resolution imagery all used data derived from ALS as a supervision reference.
+For input data, Tolan used 1~m Maxar imagery, Liu utilized 3~m PlanetScope imagery, and Fogel employed 1.5~m SPOT-6/7 images.
+Regarding the latter, it is worth noting that while SPOT imagery is generally commercial, the specific dataset of satellite images used by Fogel is available free of charge for France through the Data Terra - DINAMIS \footnote{\url{https://openspot-dinamis.data-terra.org/}} institutional program.
+Furthermore, it is important to specify that Fogel was trained on the Open-Canopy benchmark as reference data, whereas the other ALS-supervised models relied on their own specific LiDAR datasets: Tolan focused on the USA, while Liu utilized a generalized dataset across Europe.

 Regarding temporal alignment, these baseline maps display varying degrees of consistency with our 2021–2023 validation dataset.
 Fogel and Schwartz were fully aligned with the validation period (2021–2023), while Pauls covered the years 2021 and 2022.
 Conversely, the global maps based on commercial imagery relied on slightly older acquisitions: Liu provided a map for the fixed year 2019, and Tolan aggregated imagery primarily between 2018 and 2020.
 For these latter models, we used the product temporally closest to our reference dates, acknowledging that minor discrepancies due to forest dynamics (e.g., growth or harvest) might theoretically affect the comparison.